Sloane-J/astro-blog/src/data/blog-posts/getting-started-with-astrojs.md

 draft: false
 ---

-# Getting Started with Astro: A Modern Web Framework

 **Astro** has been gaining significant traction among developers looking for a faster way to build content-focused websites.
 Unlike traditional JavaScript frameworks that send large JS bundles to the client, Astro takes a different approach.